By Teresa G. D’vall

 I have been trying to get counseling for my aggressive children since August of 2017 and have encountered one roadblock after another.
 The reason why should incite you.

-An article by CNN describing the Florida shooter’s history of violence as a youth and failed attempts to get help infuriated me today.
+A recent article by CNN describing the Florida shooter’s history of violence as a youth and failed attempts to get help infuriated me.